kashikhan1/scrapper_zameen_backend/README.md

-# Project Name
+# Scrapper Zameen Backend

-This is the backend for the [scrapper_zameen](https://github.com/Muhammad-Abdullah012/scrapper_zameen) application.
+This is the backend for the [scrapper_zameen](https://github.com/Muhammad-Abdullah012/scrapper_zameen_v2) application.
 It provides RESTful APIs to support the frontend application and manages the core business logic and data storage.

 ## Table of Contents
 - [Getting Started](#getting-started)